gi-no/blog_mean_stack/article2.md

 So, let's add user authentication.

-Sign Up and Login feature is already generated from template, so we just need to add authentication for features, and show user name on the messages.
+Sign Up and Login feature is already generated from the template, so we just need to add authentication for features, and show user name on the messages.

 #### Server-side model schema

 Store user ID and message together.
-MongoDB itself have flexible schema, but AngularJS FullStack generator also uses mongoose as a driver.
-Mongoose has features like removing needless field on save, hook functions or expand related document.
+MongoDB itself has flexible schema, but AngularJS FullStack generator also uses mongoose as a driver.
+Mongoose has features like removing needless fields on save, hook functions or expand related document.

 On mongoose schema configuration for messages(ThingSchema), add user ID to message schema.
 Also, add creation time.